hydephp/develop/docs/digging-deeper/customization.md

 ### Navigation Menu & Sidebar

-One of my (the author's) favourite features with Hyde is its automatic navigation menu and documentation sidebar generator.
+One of my favourite features with Hyde is its automatic navigation menu and documentation sidebar generator.

 #### How it works: